Robin-Logo

 • Support: You can integrate different resources to support your guests, such as digital office maps to help them find the right meeting room.

-What is wayfinding?
+What is Wayfinding for Visitors?

 When you arrive at a place you haven’t been to before, you likely use visual cues to get yourself to the right location – you might look for a directory, map, or other signage.
 Wayfinding is simply the set of tools we use to orient ourselves and choose the best route.

 In-office wayfinding tools include maps, directories, and other signage.
 These tools can be static or digital.
-For example, it’s typical to have static signage outside an elevator bank that explains which offices are on each floor.
+For example, it’s typical to have static signage outside an elevator bank for office visitors that explains which offices are on each floor.
 But in a hybrid office environment, static signage might not always be the best fit.

 Digital signage can be a good option for flexible setups where employees may not have fixed desks or offices.
 With app-based tools and digital displays, you can update information in real-time so visitors are directed to the correct location.

 Digital wayfinding tools are a great solution when you’re hosting a conference or workshop, but they can help your office run more smoothly daily.
-For example, you can use a visitor management app to sign in guests, share maps of your office, and alert hosts when their guests arrive.
+For example, you can use a a visitor management system app to sign in guests, share maps of your office, and alert hosts when their guests arrive.
 You can even share event materials ahead of time so attendees arrive prepared to dive in.

 • Label spaces: You know where the marketing staff sits, but your guests probably don’t.
 Label floors and areas by department or team, and make sure conference rooms and other meeting spaces are marked, too.